-Seek funding for the master infrastructure development plan and maintenance program;
+14. Seek funding for the master infrastructure development plan and maintenance program;

 In progress.
-The Beca college-wide space utilization study in support of college facilities master plan will be completed at the end of October 2013.
+The Beca college-wide space utilization study in support of college facilities master plan has been completed.
 This study will add value to our existing facilities master plan and further inform both our short and long term facilities planning.